Meet Our Leadership Team

 Board of Directors

 Tom works at Twitter in the Supply Engineering organization and he and his family enjoy boating, hiking, biking and all things outdoors.
-Like many of you, he is looking forward to 2020 being hindsight.

 Christopher decided to join Morgan Autism Center’s Board of Directors in 2013 in an effort to assist with the marketing and communications functions at the school.
 As secretary of the board, Christopher is responsible for ensuring the accuracy of board documentation and reporting.
 He is also head of the Communications Committee.